Macedonia in the Eurovision Song Contest 2006

 Macedonia competed in the semi-final of the Eurovision Song Contest which took place on 18 May 2006.
 Performing during the show in position 11, "Ninanajna" was announced among the top 10 entries of the semi-final and therefore qualified to compete in the final on 20 May.
 It was later revealed that Macedonia placed tenth out of the 23 participating countries in the semi-final with 76 points.
 In the final, Macedonia performed in position 11 and placed twelfth out of the 24 participating countries, scoring 56 points.
+This remains the best result until 2019.